sutta » an » an10 » Aṅguttara Nikāya 10.60

 Sādhu, bhante, bhagavā yenāyasmā girimānando tenupasaṅkamatu anukampaṁ upādāyā”ti.

-Sir, please go to Venerable Girimānanda out of compassion.”
+Sir, please go to Venerable Girimānanda out of sympathy.”

 “Sace kho tvaṁ, ānanda, girimānandassa bhikkhuno dasa saññā bhāseyyāsi, ṭhānaṁ kho panetaṁ vijjati yaṁ girimānandassa bhikkhuno dasa saññā sutvā so ābādho ṭhānaso paṭippassambheyya.